google/go-cloud/internal/contributebot/design/merge.md

 ## Overview

 To reduce maintainer toil, this document proposes a new set of interactions for Contribute Bot.
-If a user writes a comment on a pull request with the text "/merge", Contribute Bot will:
+If a user writes a comment on a pull request that starts with the text "/merge", Contribute Bot will:

 1. Verify that the commenter has `write` or `admin` access to the repository.
     If they do not, do not proceed and leave an error comment on the PR.
-2. Verify that the pull request has the necessary approvals.
+2. Verify that the pull request has the approvals required by the [GitHub branch protections][required reviews].
 If it does not, do not proceed and leave an error comment on the PR.
 3. Verify that there are no other commits on the pull request branch since the last approved commit (or a manually entered commit hash entered by the commenter) other than those created by Contribute Bot.
-If such commits exists, then do not proceed and leave a comment on the PR mentioning that "/merge COMMITHASH" will bypass this.
+If such commits exist, then do not proceed and leave a comment on the PR mentioning that "/merge COMMITHASH" will bypass this.
 While this is stricter than what the branch protections might allow, it avoids accidentally merging in unreviewed changes.